 - Review reporting policies: In a well-choreographed and collaborative effort, the IT Steering Committee should work with other relevant committees within the institution, such as the Audit Committee and Incident Response Team, to ensure policies are approved and to escalate and appropriately report significant security incidents to the board, government agencies and law enforcement.

 - Hold management accountable: Senior management should be intricately involved in the leadership of the IT Steering Committee and must be held accountable for identifying, communicating, measuring and mitigating IT risks.

 - Provide audit coverage of IT controls: The board should provide for independent, comprehensive and effective audit coverage of IT controls.
 Since independent audits and exams are singular events, it is critical that institutions engage where appropriate with independent consultants and other experts, taking a proactive stance concerning the application of control and risk mitigation.

 Creating an IT Steering Committee should not be another box for your institution to check, but rather a fully involved entity that works with your board to guide IT initiatives to success.
 If your institution views IT as simply a cost center, you will not have an effective committee, and it will become increasingly tricky to establish alignment with FFIEC guidance—especially as regulators begin placing greater weight on the activities of steering committees.

-Steven Ward leads the vCIO Consulting Team for CSI.
+Steven Ward leads the Strategic Business Consulting Team for CSI Advisory Services.
 In his role, he sees and analyzes the alignment of IT with business strategy and security needs for financial institutions across the nation.
-An experienced financial services executive, Steve brings his expertise to CSI clients and regularly speaks on information security, cybersecurity, IT and IT audit and business and IT strategy topics.
+An experienced financial services executive, Steven brings his expertise to CSI clients and regularly speaks on information security, cybersecurity, IT and IT audit and business and IT strategy topics.